XanaduAI/MrMustard/doc/development/development_guide.rst

-When ready, submit your fork as a `pull request <https://help.github.com/articles/about-pull-requests>`_ to the Mr. Mustard repository, filling out the pull request template.
+When ready, submit your fork as a `pull request <https://help.github.com/articles/about-pull-requests>`_ to the Mr Mustard repository, filling out the pull request template.
 This template is added automatically to the comment box when you create a new issue.

 * When describing the pull request, please include as much detail as possible